 Willingness to follow medical recommendations that have been mutually developed by you and your doctor.

 More independence in following up with referrals and keeping all agencies informed.

-More involvement in keeping yourself well with diet and weight control, exercise and recreation, following medication, treatment and hygiene regimens, limiting risk-taking behaviors (such as drinking alcohol, smoking, taking non-prescription drugs, or unsafe sexual practices), and getting help when you feel angry, lonely or sad for long periods.
+More involvement in keeping yourself well with diet and weight control, exercise and recreation, following medication, treatment, and hygiene regimens, as well as considering THC detox, limiting risk-taking behaviors (such as drinking alcohol, smoking, taking non-prescription drugs, or unsafe sexual practices), and getting help when you feel angry, lonely, or sad for long periods.